klarna/brucke/README.md

 - strict_p2p: strictly map the upstream partition number to downstream partition number, worker will refuse to start if upstream and downstream topic has different number of partitions
 - random: randomly distribute upstream messages to downstream partitions

+## Customized Message Filtering and or Transformation

+Implement `brucke_filter` behaviour to have messages filtered and or transformed before produced to downstream topic.

 # Graphite reporting
 If the following app config variables are set, brucke will send metrics to a configured graphite endpoint: